Quantumult X

 What Are The Key Features?

-Records full HTTP requests and responses including body content for debugging purposes.
+Records full HTTP requests and responses including body content.

-Decrypts and inspects HTTPS traffic passing through the TUN interface.
+Decrypts and inspects HTTPS traffic via TUN interface.

 How much does it cost?